dravetech/blogposts-demos/network-telemetry-prometheus/README.md

 ## Project structure

-This "tutorial" is not going to go super deep into the details, instead, it's going to focus on laying out the foundation and will be up to the reader to go deeper into the parts they are most interested in.
-Because of that, we are going to start by describing the project structure so you know where to look at if you want to look into the details:
+This "tutorial" is not going to go super deep into the details, instead, it's going to focus on laying out the foundation and it will be up to the reader to go deeper into the parts they are most interested in.
+Because of that, we are going to start by describing the project structure:

 * [./grafana/](grafana) - Configuration for grafana (it's in binary so not much to look at)
 * [./monit/](monit) - Python application using nornir+flask to gather and present the metrics to prometheus